 - Like I’m a bad mother

 - Like I’m never going to feel like myself again

 - No patience

 Perinatal mood and anxiety disorders are treatable.
-You are not to blame.
+You will get through this.
 You are not alone.

-Having a good support system is crucial in getting through this time.
-I can help you develop perspective and skills to get you back to feeling like yourself and engaged in your family.
+Therapy for pregnancy and postpartum moods and having a good support system is crucial in getting through this time.
+I can help you manage and understand what is happening for you, as well as help you develop perspective and skills to get you back to feeling like yourself and engaged in your family.